How to Recognize and Manage Anxiety in Children

 How many children does anxiety affect?

-Researchers recently found that about 7% of children in the U.S., ages 3 to 17, have been diagnosed with an anxiety disorder.
+Researchers recently found that about 7% of children in the U.S., ages three to 17, have been diagnosed with an anxiety disorder.
 Though it seems low, this percentage represents approximately 4.4 million kids throughout America, and that number continues to rise.

 Everyone’s anxiety manifests for different reasons and in a variety of ways, but signs of anxiety may be common among many children.